 There are different ways to handle conflict.
-You can go with the flow, or you can go against the flow.
+You can go with the flow, or you can go against the current.
 During one of my Authentic Leadership KeynoteEvents, I asked an attendee in which direction they would row if I put them in a canoe in a rapidly flowing river?
 Most people would say with the flow.
-However, they would choose to row against the flow.
+However, they choose to row against the flow.

 I was feeling tired already, with a sense of not getting anywhere.
 On the other hand, I realised, the point the attendee made was very valid.